Over the last few years, several studies have found that beetroot can enhance athletic performance, particularly for endurance runners and cyclists.

 Concentrated beetroot juice shots such as Beet It deliver a high nitrite content in a small and reasonably palatable form.
 The study showed that 1-2 shots of concentrated beetroot juice, or 200g cooked or raw beetroot, consumed 75-90 minutes before exercise is the optimal amount to enhance your performance.
 Make sure you do some tests with this to see how your tummy reacts though – you don’t want to spend half the race in the portaloos!

 Ideally you should be knocking back beetroot shots daily for several days before a race to see a real difference.
-You may notice that your pee turns pink – don’t panic, it’s just the beetroot!
+You may notice that your pee turns pink – don’t panic, it’s just the beetroot making itself known!

-Be warned that the conversion from nitrates to nitrites happens in your saliva glands, so using mouthwash or chewing gum can prevent this reaction from taking place, thus rendering all your beetroot glugging pointless.
+Be warned, however, that the conversion from nitrates to nitrites happens in your saliva glands, so using mouthwash or chewing gum can prevent this reaction from taking place, thus rendering all your beetroot glugging and chomping pointless.

 Colour on your plate